 (If you use Sass, the

-min keyword won't work property, because it's already a helper in the preprocessor.
+min keyword won't work properly, because it's already a helper in the preprocessor.
 View a workaround.)

 Here's what this looks like, in practice:

 Link to this headingAssigned children column

 We've defined a 3-column grid, and now it's time to assign children to it.